JamesFahey/CivilWar-TicTacToe/README.md

 ### As a new user:

-• I want to understand how the game works and its rules
+• I want a clear understanding the rules and operations of the game

 The user is provided with a how to play section from the main menu